acuparse/acuparse/README.md

 ## AcuRite®‎ smartHUB and IP Camera Data Processing, Display, and Upload.
 ### See it in action @ [ghwx.ca](http://www.ghwx.ca)

 Acuparse is a PHP/MySQL program that captures, stores, and displays weather data from an AcuRite®‎ 5n1 weather station and tower sensors, via your smartHUB.
 It uploads weather data to Weather Underground, PWS Weather, and CWOP.
-It also processes and stores images from a local network camera for display and upload to Weather Underground.
+It also processes and stores images from a local network camera for display.

 Built for weather geeks and designed to be clean, simple, and mobile friendly.
 It uses a minimal UI with a focus on data, not flashy graphics.
 Designed to compliment MyAcuRite and other 3rd party's sites and tools.